0x2bc/Joystream/Giza_Testing_By_0x2bc.md

 #### Solution

-Finally I used the binary for the current chain and `chainspec-raw.json` file from `/root/bin/`.
+Finally I used the binary from the Joystream main branch and `chainspec-raw.json` Giza config file from `/root/bin/`.
 This worked fine.
+All two my nodes are on telemetry and fully synced.

+Names of my nodes on the Telemetry website:
+- 0x2bc-giza-release
+- 0x2bc-giza-release-2nd-node

 ## 2. Storage Node